m4saka/xcspp/README.md

 ## What is XCS?
 XCS is a rule-based machine learning method proposed by Wilson [1].
 It generates if-then rules (i.e., classifiers) by Genetic Algorithm, and updates them by Q-learning-like reinforcement learning mechanisms.
+Also, it has an operation called subsumption, which integrates rules that are in an inclusion relationship with each other, generating the smallest set of rules needed for classification.

 Technically, XCS is a variant of Michigan-style Learning Classifier Systems (LCS) that updates the fitness based on the accuracy of reward prediction.